thisdotrob/family-monolith/.rovodev/todo-app/pick-up-ticket.md

 The PR title and description should match the commit title and message.

-Are you ready for the filename of the ticket to start work on?
+Are you ready for the ticket to start work on?